| 2004

 captured the imagination of countless students and scholars who

 became major contributors to attachment study.
+In addition to his empirical contributions,

 Rudolph Schaffer has made key contributions to the Bowlby-Ainsworth